1 MNIST: linear classifier

 A VJP (vector-Jacobian product) is the backward function for a layer: takes an upstream gradient, returns the downstream one.
 Every backward function in this book is a VJP built by composing the foundation here — the partial-derivative function \(\operatorname {pdiv}\) (defined via Mathlib’s \(\operatorname {fderiv}\)), its three structural rules (chain, sum, product), and three VJP record types (\(\mathsf{HasVJP}\), \(\mathsf{HasVJPMat}\), \(\mathsf{HasVJP3}\), one per tensor rank) that bundle a backward function with its correctness claim.

 This is the technically hardest chapter in the book, by design.
 Going from nothing to a complete trained model — the \(\operatorname {pdiv}\) calculus, the VJP framework, a forward pass, a loss, a backward pass, an SGD step, all the way down to the GPU — is the entire machinery, built in a single chapter.
-We do it on a trivial network (one matrix multiply: the MNIST linear classifier), because the network is not the point — building the whole machinery is.
+We do it on the smallest possible network (one matrix multiply: the MNIST linear classifier) to demonstrate the pattern.
 Once that machinery exists, every later chapter is just adding a layer: one new primitive dropped into the same forward / loss / backward / optimize loop.

 The next twelve theorems all reduce to a single definition (\(\operatorname {pdiv}\)) plus chain rule, sum rule, and product rule.
 Before we drop you into the deep end, here’s the shape of what’s coming: